-- The project's operational design for targeting and selection of communities and beneficiaries; - ICRC policies and operational practices (including the Framework for Sustainable Development, Framework for Environmental Management, Guidelines for Health and Safety on Construction

-Sites; ICRC Medical Waste Management guidelines; Human Resources Policy, ICRC Compliance Framework and Code of Conduct; Acceptance of the ICRC and Security Management; Accountability to Affected People Institutional Framework);

-- The measures included in this ESMF and the Annexes to this ESMF (including an environmental and social risk Screening Form; Environmental Codes of Practice; Environmental and Social Management Plan Template; simplified Labor Management Procedures; Voluntary Land Donation Procedures; Chance Find Procedures; Fertilizer and Pest Management Plan; Landmine Procedures; and Security and Safety Field Access Measures); and - The Stakeholder Engagement Plan prepared for this project.
+- The project's operational design for targeting and selection of communities and beneficiaries; - ICRC policies and operational practices (including the Framework for Sustainable Development, Framework for Environmental Management, Guidelines for Health and Safety on Construction Sites; ICRC Medical Waste Management guidelines; Human Resources Policy, ICRC Compliance Framework and Code of Conduct; Acceptance of the ICRC and Security Management; Accountability to Affected People Institutional Framework); - The measures included in this ESMF and the Annexes to this ESMF (including an environmental and social risk Screening Form; Environmental Codes of Practice; Environmental and Social Management Plan Template; simplified Labor Management Procedures; Voluntary Land Donation Procedures; Chance Find Procedures; Fertilizer and Pest Management Plan; Landmine Procedures; and Security and Safety Field Access Measures); and - The Stakeholder Engagement Plan prepared for this project.

 Implementation Arrangements.
 The ICRC Delegation in Yangon and sub-delegations in relevant states and regions will be responsible for managing the implementation of the project, including this ESMF.
 ICRC has its national office (delegation) in Yangon, with sub-delegations and offices in Rakhine, Shan, Kachin States and the Mandalay Region (covering implementation in Chin State, and Magway and Sagaing Regions) from where it will directly oversee implementation of the project.
 The project will be managed through the existing systems and structures of the organization and the environmental and social management measures will be implemented as part of the project cycle.
-ICRC implements project directly; the Myanmar Red Cross Society (MRCS) will provide limited assistance in monitoring the delivery and implementation of project support to beneficiaries for activities under Component 3.
-MRCS' networks allow them access to hard-to-reach areas in a timely fashion that makes it possible for ICRC to be one of the first responders to large-scale humanitarian needs in the country.
+ICRC implements project directly; the Myanmar Red Cross Society (MRCS) will provide limited assistance in monitoring the delivery and implementation of project support to beneficiaries for some activities, mainly in agricultural support and geographical areas where MRCS branches have both ability and community acceptance.
+MRCS' networks can allow them access to hard-to-reach areas in a timely fashion that makes it possible for ICRC to be one of the first responders to large-scale humanitarian needs in the country.
 ICRC retains responsibility and technical oversight of MRCS' work.
 MRCS staff and volunteers will be trained by ICRC staff (based on the capacity building plan in Section 6.3 of this ESMF) to ensure that they understand and follow the environmental and social management measures under the Project.
 Similarly, local contractors will be required to comply with the Project's environmental and social risk management plans and procedures.
 ICRC will provide awareness raising briefings for the contractors on the contents of this ESMF.